MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/snprintf-s-snprintf-s-l-snwprintf-s-snwprintf-s-l.md

 ## Return value

 The number of characters written, not including the terminating `NULL`.
 A negative value is returned if an output error occurs.
-See [Summary of behavior](#summary-of-behavior) for details.
+See [Behavior summary](#behavior-summary) for details.

 ## Remarks

 The **`_snprintf_s`** function formats and stores *`count`* or fewer characters in *`buffer`* and appends a terminating `NULL`.
 Each argument (if any) is converted and output according to the corresponding format specification in *`format`*.
 The formatting is consistent with the **`printf`** family of functions; see [Format specification syntax: `printf` and `wprintf` functions](../format-specification-syntax-printf-and-wprintf-functions.md).
 If copying occurs between strings that overlap, the behavior is undefined.

-### Summary of behavior
+### Behavior summary

 For the following table, let `len` be the size of the formatted data.
+If the function takes a `char` buffer, the size is in bytes.
+If the function takes a `wchar_t` buffer, the size specifies the number of 16-bit words.

 | Condition | Behavior | Return value | `errno` | Invokes invalid parameter handler as described in [Parameter Validation](../../c-runtime-library/parameter-validation.md)|
 |--|--|--|--|--|